TSnake41/raylib-lua/README.md

 ### Building / Updating raylib / Contribution

-To build raylib-lua from source, you need to take care that submodules are imported, if not or you are unsure :
+To build raylib-lua from source, you need to take care that submodules are imported.
+Otherwise, if submodules haven't been imported or if you are unsure:

 ```shell
 git submodule init